 Eric, Steve’s father, recognises the concerns and searches for clarity.
 "It is often as clear as mud.
 Is Steve once again scattered or does he have an absence seizure?
 What's going on in his head?"
 Forgotten homework, learned the wrong test, took a swimming bag instead of the bag for gym, ...
 Eric is no longer surprised.
 "Reminders like 'don’t forget your medication’' or 'do not forget to turn off your light' have become ingrained in our evening ritual.
 And even then ... "

 Yentl being uninterested or difficult?
 That’s not a remark Veerle often hears.
-"Nonchalant behaviour", on the other hand, is the remark returning every parent-teacher meeting.
+"Nonchalant behaviour", on the other hand, is the remark returning every parent-teacher conference.
 "How to respond to such a remark when your child has absence seizures?
 Also for us, parents, it is not always spelled out clearly,” Veerle sighs.

 Veerle admits that she herself is not the most careful.
 She is a bit chaotic in life.
 Yentl might hence have that nonchalant side from her.
 Still, Yentl's absence seizures do not make it any easier.
 "As a parent it is sometimes difficult to know if Yentl is counterproductive and you should address this sort of behaviour if she’s scattered due to medication or an absence seizure".